The School of the Jaguar

 “The Jaguar and the Snake“

-a performance piece inspired by hybrid beings who populate the Amerindian oral and visual imagery.
-Based on these issues Amanda Piña, Linda Samaraweerová and Yoan Sorin work on embodying Amerindian iconography, especially focusing on where animal, human and vegetal meet fuse and transform.
+A performance piece inspired by the manifold beings who populate the Amerindian oral and visual imagery.
+Amanda Piña, Lina María Venegas and Yoan Sorin work on embodying Amerindian iconography, especially focusing on where animal, human and vegetal meet fuse and transform.

 What other forms of relationships are possible between animals, humans and plants?

-The performance explores how these concepts are understood in Amerindian terms creating a visionary world between ancestral indigenous knowledge and contemporary performance art.
+The performance explores how nature and culture are understood in Amerindian terms creating a visionary world at the crossroads between ancestral indigenous knowledge and contemporary performance art.

 “The ethnologist Eduardo Viveiros de Castro, who has worked on the indigenous people of the Amazonas, can help us enter these reflections.
 For the latter, the original condition common to humans and animals is not animality, but humanity.
 The animals are ex-humans, the humans aren’t ex-animals.
 Where the West imagines itself a multiculturalism, a diversity of representations that has an influence on an external nature, one and total, Amerindians conceive the opposite: a representative unity, a purely pronominal phenomenology, apply indifferently on a real diversity.
 One single „culture“, multiple „natures“; constant epistemology, a changeable ontology.
 The point of view is found in the body. “